-- The Human Rights Campaign provides maps that highlight which states provide legal protections in housing, employment, education and other areas based on sexual orientation and gender identity.
+- The Human Rights Campaign provides maps that highlight which states provide legal protections in housing, employment, education, and other areas based on sexual orientation and gender identity.

 - Out & Equal Workplace Advocates: Out & Equal Workplace Advocates partners with Fortune 1000 companies and government agencies to provide executive leadership development, comprehensive training and consultation, and professional networking opportunities that build inclusive and welcoming work environments.

-- Out for Undergraduate (O4U): Each year, O4U selects a diverse class of top-performing LGBTQ students from around the country to attend industry-focused, weekend-long summits.
+- Out for Undergrad (O4U): Each year, O4U selects a diverse class of top-performing LGBTQ students from around the country to attend industry-focused, weekend-long summits.
 These conferences offer LGBTQ students a chance to learn about careers in their fields of choice, encounter great job opportunities, make new friends, meet new mentors, and build supportive professional networks.
 Conferences take place in the fall, application deadlines are in the spring prior!

 - Out Professionals: Out Professionals is the nation’s leading LGBT non-profit network, with close to 1,000 members and over 5,000 email subscribers representing dozens of different work backgrounds and some 600 companies.

-- Pride at Work: Pride At Work is a nonprofit organization that represents LGBTQ union members and their allies.
+- Pride at Work: Pride At Work is a non-profit organization that represents LGBTQ union members and their allies.
 They are an officially recognized constituency group of the AFL-CIO (American Federation of Labor & Congress of Industrial Organizations) that organizes mutual support between the organized Labor Movement and the LGBTQ Community to further social and economic justice.

 - National Center for Transgender Equality: The National Center for Transgender Equality (NCTE) advocates to change policies and society to increase understanding and acceptance of transgender people.
 In the nation’s capital and throughout the country, NCTE works to replace disrespect, discrimination, and violence with empathy, opportunity, and justice.